C programming icon

 Autograder and artifact bundle

-Every C delivery ships with the .c and .h source files in the directory layout your course expects, a Makefile matching the autograder format (Berkeley CS61C, Stanford CS107, CMU 15-213, U of T CSC369, Manchester COMP25212, NUS CS2106, or institution-local), a SOLUTION.md with the design rationale and complexity analysis per function, and a CHECKLIST.md mapping each rubric item to where it is satisfied.
-The bundle adds a Valgrind output file (memcheck --leak-check=full --track-origins=yes), an AddressSanitizer log under -O2, and an ownership diagram (ASCII or rendered) for any pointer-heavy code exceeding 100 lines.
+Every C delivery ships with the .c and .h source files in the directory layout your course expects, a Makefile matching the grading-harness format (or a CMakeLists.txt for larger cross-platform builds), a SOLUTION.md with the design rationale and complexity analysis per function, and a CHECKLIST.md mapping each rubric item to where the code satisfies it.
+The bundle adds a Valgrind output file (memcheck --leak-check=full --track-origins=yes), an AddressSanitizer log captured under -O2, and an ownership diagram (ASCII source plus rendered PNG) for any pointer-heavy code above 100 lines, plus a 5-bullet oral-defense brief covering the 3 questions a grader is most likely to ask about your memory model.

 Advanced Topics